 The E2 does not lead directly to permanent residence (Green Card) or citizenship in the US.
 Also, the visa is available only to citizens of countries that have a treaty of commerce and navigation with the US.

-Can I bring my parents to US on E2 Visa?
+Can I bring my parents to the US on an E2 Visa?

 You can bring your immediate family members– spouse and children under 21 years old- to the US with the E2 Visa.
 Parents, spouses of children, and other in-laws cannot accompany the main E2 Visa holder.